Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-09.md

 Notice that `click` and `buyUpgrade` look like they mutate state directly.
 RTK uses a library called **Immer** under the hood, which intercepts these writes and produces a new state object safely.
 You can write it as if you're mutating — RTK handles immutability for you.

+> 💡 AI Prompt: "What is a mutation, and does it apply to Redux?"
 > 💡 AI Prompt: "What is Immer and why does Redux Toolkit use it?"

 ---